z3ru/UrbanSportsHub/README.md

 To highlight this security flaw, I developed a **clone of the Urban Sports Club app** called **Urban Sports Hub**.
 This app mimics the check-in process and generates an overlay that looks identical to a real check-in screen.
 While this project was created for educational purposes only, it demonstrates how easily the current system could be bypassed.

-## A More Secure Check-In Solution
+## A More Secure Check-in Solution

 A better approach to handling check-ins would involve **QR code-based verification by the venue** instead of relying on a visual check.
 Here’s how it should work: